farinap5/A-xex/README.md

 # About A-xex Framework

 ```
-A-xex is a simple and intuitive tool, it joins many importants tools
+A-xex is a simple and intuitive tool, it joins many important tools
 that can help in a hack action.
 The goal is to provide a simple,
-clear and organizated interface  but muth usual.
+clear and organized interface but much usual.
 ```

 ---